-Requirements, Benefits & Certification Process
+Requirements, Benefits & Approval Process

 Frequently Asked Questions

-Becoming a foster parent is one of the most purposeful and rewarding choices you can make in your life.
-Seneca Family of Agencies seeks stable, responsible and responsive foster parents to meet the needs of some of the Bay Area’s 6000+ foster children.
+Becoming a foster/resource parent is one of the most purposeful and rewarding choices you can make in your life.
+Seneca Family of Agencies seeks stable, responsible and responsive foster/resource parents to meet the needs of some of the Bay Area’s 6000+ foster children.
 Becoming a partner with Seneca to bring traumatized children the care, love and support they need makes a huge difference in the lives of the children we serve and in our communities.
 In addition, it will transform your life!

 Seneca welcomes individuals who:

 - Are single or married.

 - Are renters or homeowners with enough room for at least one foster youth.

 - Are not parents or are parents to children over the age 3 (must be able to comminicate).